voxel51/fiftyone/docs/source/user_guide/config.rst

 -------------------

-You can print your App config (including any customizations as described in the next section) at any time via the Python library.
+You can print your App config (including any customizations as described in the next section) at any time via the Python library and the CLI.

 .. tabs::